allaboutopensource/Nagios-Automation/nrpe-role/README.md

 Role Name
 =========

-A brief description of the role goes here.
+This is the NRPE role which will install the NRPE agent on the centos clients.

 Requirements
 ------------